rafaelravelli12/php/03. Digital Republic Challenge/README.md

-# Desafio Digital Republic
+# Digital Republic Challenge

-Prezados senhores,
+Estimeed Sirs,

-Este Repositório aloca o Projeto requisitado no [Processo Seletivo da Empresa 'Digital Republic'](https://gitlab.com/digitalrepublic/code-challenge) .
-O cargo pretendido é o de Desenvoldedor Júnior PHP / Node.
+This Repository allocates the Project requested in the [Selection Process of the Company 'Digital Republic'](https://gitlab.com/digitalrepublic/code-challenge) .
+The intended position is Junior PHP / Node Developer.

-O Projeto está alocado em servidor, podendo ser [acessado online clicando aqui](http://18.230.20.148/) .
+The Project is located on a server and can be [accessed online by clicking here](http://18.230.20.148/) .

-## Estrutura do Projeto
+## Project Structure
-O projeto foi desenvolvido no Sistema Operacional [Windows 11](https://www.microsoft.com/en-us/windows/windows-11?r=1)
+The project was developed in the Operating System [Windows 11](https://www.microsoft.com/en-us/windows/windows-11?r=1)

-O projeto foi desenvolvido com [PHP 8.1.0](https://windows.php.net/download#php-8.1)
+The project was developed with [PHP 8.1.0](https://windows.php.net/download#php-8.1)

-O projeto foi desenvolvido com o gerenciador de dependências [Composer 2.3.10](https://getcomposer.org/)
+The project was developed with the dependency manager [Composer 2.3.10](https://getcomposer.org/)

-O projeto foi desenvolvido com o framework [PHP Laravel 9.19](https://laravel.com/docs/9.x/releases)
+The project was developed with the framework [PHP Laravel 9.19](https://laravel.com/docs/9.x/releases)

-O projeto foi desenvolvido com Node 18.14.2, instalado a partir do [NVM](https://github.com/coreybutler/nvm-windows)
+The project was developed with Node 18.14.2, installed from [NVM](https://github.com/coreybutler/nvm-windows)

-O projeto foi desenvolvido no [Visual Studio Code IDE](https://code.visualstudio.com/)
+The project was developed in [Visual Studio Code IDE](https://code.visualstudio.com/)

-O projeto está alocado em servidor [AWS EC2 Ubuntu Nginx](https://aws.amazon.com/console/)
+The project is located on server [AWS EC2 Ubuntu Nginx](https://aws.amazon.com/console/)

 ![image](https://img.shields.io/badge/Windows-017AD7?style=for-the-badge&logo=windows&logoColor=white)
 ![image](https://img.shields.io/badge/PHP-777BB4?style=for-the-badge&logo=php&logoColor=white)